Pop Quiz: Aliens and UFOs

 The correct answer is A, the Waltons did not get the prize.
 Although they passed a number of polygraph tests given by UFO proponents who believed their story rather uncritically, the Enquirer insisted on providing their own polygraph examiner.
 He gave a lie detector test to the Waltons, and reported it was "the plainest case of lying he had seen in 20 years."
 The Enquirer kept their money.

 Alien abduction first became a pop culture phenomenon in 1961, when lifelong UFO obsessive Betty Hill and her husband Barney claimed to have been taken aboard an alien spaceship after watching it for a time along a highway in New Hampshire.
-Betty reported that at one dark turnout where they pulled off to watch it, she saw that the ship had a row of windows with creatures peering out.
-What do modern investigators now believe she actually saw?
+The Hills reported that at one dark turnout where they pulled off to watch it, they watched a craft with a row of windows with people peering out.
+What do modern investigators now believe they actually saw?

-The correct answer is B, the Cannon Mountain Aerial Tramway, built in 1938, was operating at the time and place reported by Betty.
-Its windowed cars were illuminated and were just about the right distance away from the turnout where she and Barney would have been able to make out the windows.
+The correct answer is B, the Cannon Mountain Aerial Tramway, built in 1938, was operating at the time and place reported by the Hills.
+Its windowed cars were illuminated and were just about the right distance away from the turnout where Betty and Barney would have been able to make out the windows.
 And of course a tramway flies eerily and silently through the trees, just as she described.

 In 1980, airmen stationed at the USAF base located at RAF Woodbridge on the Eastern coast of England spotted a mysterious pulsing light through the trees.
 The constables were telephoned, and base security personnel left the base and entered Rendlesham Forest in pursuit of the lights, fearing an accident.
 A Lt.
 Colonel accompanying them narrated the search with an audio tape recorder.
 Although television networks still call it the most famous UFO case in England, what was finally determined to be the cause of the lights?